Arche (oratorio): IV – Dies irae

-The strict setting of Dies irae represents the impending apocalypse.
-The human response is Friedrich Schiller's Ode to Joy.
-Widmann's setting of the poem cites Beethoven's Choral Fantasy.
+The strict setting of Dies irae represents the impending apocalypse with the clash of good and evil and gods last judgement.
+Diverse Requiem settings clash in a collage-like manner.
+The human response is enlightenment and Friedrich Schiller's Ode to Joy.
+Widmann sets verses of the poem to music, that Beethoven didn't use ("Destroy our book of guilt!
+Reconcile the whole world!").
+His setting of the poem cites Beethoven's Choral Fantasy.